-PHILIP YOUNG, MA, LPC-I
+PHILIP YOUNG, MA, LPC ASSOCIATE

 Philip Young works together with his clients by providing tools and support, leading them to insight and understanding of themselves, which facilitates change.
 He understands and appreciates the pressures and challenges inherent in the context of today’s achievement and success oriented society.
 Philip works with adolescents, adults, couples, and families.
 When working with adolescents who are struggling with independence and autonomy, Philip helps them explore and identify their true potential.
 This work often surrounds addictions and special occasion adoption issues.
 His work with adult clients facing life’s challenges focuses on relationship with self and others, as well as providing a safe space for accurate reflection.